Uterine cancer symptoms & treatment

 - Taking the drug tamoxifen (often used to prevent and treat breast cancer)

 Find out if your doctor can test you for the BRCA1 or BRCA2 gene, which can also put you at risk for uterine, ovarian and breast cancer.
-Uterine cancer is highly curable if found early.
+Most cases of uterine cancer are highly curable if found early.

 How we diagnose uterine cancer